Website design and development in Spalding, Lincolnshire

 Use Quality Content

 As such, if your website is full of low-quality content, Google may decide to demote it.
-This is why it’s important to understand the changes caused by Google’s latest broad core algorithm update.
+This is why it’s important to understand the changes caused by the latest Google broad core algorithm update.
 These changes could potentially impact your website negatively.

 The worst-case scenario is that your website may completely disappear from Google’s SERPs.
 If this happens, you won’t be able to get any traffic from Google.
 There are, however, some steps you can take to minimize the risk of this happening.